chen-pin/ebs/README.md

 * Please use Git branching for code development to keep the main branch in a working state (ref.
 [Git Feature-Branch Workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow)).
   * If you would like to push branches to the repository, please request to become a collaborator.

+## Getting Started
+### Setting up a conda environment

+from the root directory in a terminal run

+`conda env create -f environment.yml`

+activate the environment by running

+`conda activate ebs`

+you should now have access to all of the dependencies necessary to run the EBS package, including EXOSIMS.
+### Installing EBS
+From the command line in the root directory run

+`python setup.py install`

+### Running EBS from the command line

+EBS is run by formatting and generating input JSON files that are processed by EXOSIMS to yield exposure times for a variety of observing scenarios.
+These parameters are split between a `parameters.yml` file and .csv files containing the wavefront error, wavefront sensing and control factors, sensitivity factors, throughputs, and contrasts.
+Example files can be found and modified in the `inputs` folder.

+It should be noted that any parameter which is not specified in the input JSON file that EBS passes to EXOSIMS will automatically receive the default EXOSIMS values and so users should familiarize themselves with all relevant EXOSIMS variables or potentially receive unexpected results.

+To run ebs from the command line, users should first ensure that all of the previously described parameter files contain the desired values.
+Currently command line usage for parameter searches is only supported for 4 key variables, with immediate plans to generalize this to any EXOSIMS parameter.
+These values can be found in the `parameters.yml` file under `iter_paramaters` and are `contrast`, `throughput`, `dark_current`, and `iwa`.
+For whichever value is selected, the sweep will be performed over the values in the `paramaters.yml` file while keeping all others fixed.

+For example, to sweep over contrast you would use the following syntax:

+`run_ebs <parameter> -c <path/to/config.yml>`

+i.e.

+`run_ebs contrast -c inputs/parameters.yml`

+When completed this will display a plot of the expected exposure times for each of the observing scenarios in the `parameters.yml` as a function of the selected `iter_parameter`.

 # Legal Notices
 Copyright (c) 2023-24 California Institute of Technology (“Caltech”).
 U.S. Government sponsorship acknowledged.